 Toxicity levels for your pets

 Your Ficus Elastica has a fitting nickname: Rubber Tree.
 This name is fitting, because your plant's sap contains latex.
 Because the sap contains latex it's considered to be toxic and you should keep it away from pets and young children.
+However, if you have some pet reptiles, like chameleons, rubber tree is a popular tank setups for them.
+Featuring thick and glossy green leaves and sturdy stalks for climbing, this plant can easily become the center of the entire habitat.
+You can review all these in ReptilesLife.com.
 If you have a latex allergy, be careful when handling this plant.
 It's important to wash your hands after handling this plant or wiping down its leaves.

 The Ficus Elastica is a plant with some of the most unreal looking leaves you can find.
 It's a plant that's great for those of you who like a little bit of a challenge.
 It's not a great plant for beginners, because it's not very forgiving and has quite specific plant care requirements.
 The perfect spot for your Ficus is a spot with bright indirect sunlight.
 Make sure to keep it's soil moist, but not wet.
 Your Ficus doesn't like to have wet feet, so make sure your pot has drainage holes.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
 If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Jun 26, 2021 Last updated on: Dec 10, 2021